 Proficiency in English, including reading, writing and speaking

 Based on the weight of your admission file and the outcomes of the intake interview, the MBA Admission Committee is allowed to request an additional admission test, like the GMAT or Executive Assessment.
 Where the GMAT is for young professionals with up to 10 years of work experience, the Executive Assessment is for more senior professionals with at least 10 years of work experience.

-The MaastrichtMBA provides two intakes per year.
+The MaastrichtMBA provides three intakes per year.
 To start in February, application files should be submitted no later than November 1st.
 To start in May, your application should no be admitted later than March 1st.
 In case you prefer to start in September, your files need to be sent June 1st at the latest.
 The time interval between application and start is necessary to allow the MBA Admission Committee sufficient time to assess your application file and to allow you as an accepted candidate enough time to show up well-prepared for your first educational episode.

 The next moments to start your MBA:

 The Graduate Management Admission Test (GMAT) is an independent, international, standardised admission test.
 The test measures candidates’ verbal, mathematical and analytical skills.
-Our business school uses the GMAT for young professionals with up to 10 years of work experience to determine the competencies of potential candidates for an advanced study in business and management.
+Our business school uses the GMAT for young professionals with up to 10 years of work experience to determine the competencies of these potential candidates for an advanced study in business and management.
 For more information about the test, please visit the GMAC website or contact the MaastrichtMBA office.